 - Improper suggestion by the police.31

 California prosecutors base many cases on questionable eyewitness identification.
-But there are several measures criminal defense lawyers may take.
-These can include:
+Though there are several measures criminal defense lawyers may take:

 - Demanding a live lineup to see if the eyewitness really can distinguish and identify the defendant.